atharvv04/Black-Scholes-Options-Pricer/README.md

 - Moneyness and option status analysis

 ### Greeks Calculator
-- Delta: Price sensitivity to underlying asset price
+- Delta: Price sensitivity to the underlying asset price
-- Gamma: Delta sensitivity to underlying asset price
+- Gamma: Delta sensitivity to the underlying asset price
 - Theta: Price sensitivity to time decay
 - Vega: Price sensitivity to volatility
 - Rho: Price sensitivity to interest rate